Rakesh9100/CalcDiverse/Calculators/Trigonometric-Function-Graphing-Calculator/README.md

 ## Description :-

-It is a Trigonometric Function graphing calculator which gives the solution with a graph as per the given function
+This is a Trigonometric Function Graphing Calculator which gives the solution with a graph as per the given function.

 For example -
 - sin